jboeke/cicd-demo/README.md

 Q: What if the requred steps stall with the `Expected — Waiting for status to be reported` message?

-A: You can push and empty commit to re-trigger the required workflows with `git commit --amend --no-edit`
+A: You can push an empty commit to re-trigger the required workflows with `git commit --amend --no-edit`